luci/luci-go/lucicfg/doc/README.md

 * **triggers**: builders this builder triggers.
 * **triggered_by**: builders or pollers this builder is triggered by.
 * **notifies**: list of [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree_closer) the builder notifies when it changes its status.
 This relation can also be defined via `notified_by` field in [luci.notifier(...)](#luci.notifier) or [luci.tree_closer(...)](#luci.tree_closer).
+* **resultdb_settings**: [resultdb.settings(...)](#resultdb.settings) struct with a confiuration that defines if buildbucket should sync this builder's builds with ResultDB and which results to export to BigQuery, and to which project, dataset, and table.